scachemaille/homeassistant-meteoswiss/README.md

 broken beyond fixing.
 Use this in your Home Assistant by deleting the original integration, then adding this as a custom HACS repo, and then reinstalling the integration through this repository.

+### How to migrate away from websylv's integration

+1. First remove any successfully-setup Swiss Meteo integrations.
+2. Then remove the integration itself from HACS.
+3. Add this one as a custom integration repo in HACS, then install it to your Home Assistant.
+See above for installation instructions.
+4. Now you can add the integration in Devices & Settings.
+See above for setup instructions.